Workflows

 KKR impurity workflow

-• (1): First, the host system will be converged using the kkr_scf workflow.
-Then, the GF will be calculated using the gf_writeout workflow before calculating the auxiliary startpotential of the impurity.
-Now, the total impurity-host startpotential will be generated and then converged using the kkr_imp_sub workflow.
+workflow before calculating the auxiliary startpotential of the impurity.
+Now, the total impurity-host startpotential will be generated and then converged using thekkr_imp_sub

 Note